MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   But you can use it to append anything to the job cards

+MDDIAG8.txt     - issue commands to hercules CP using DIAG8, replacement
+                  for HERCCMD simply because you can play with the source to meet your needs

 MDJOBREL.txt    - A work in progress, but what is here works.
                   Uses a control file to release held jobs when a running job completes, I submit my daily/weekly